How to Delete Windows.old Folder in Windows 10

-2. In the elevated command prompt, copy and paste the command below, and press Enter. (see screenshot below)
+2. In the elevated command prompt, copy and paste the commands below, and press Enter after each one. (see screenshot below)

-NoteIf you had another say windows.old.000 folder that you also wanted to delete, then you could repeat this command substituting that name instead of windows.old to also delete it.
+NoteIf you had another say windows.old.(1) folder that you also wanted to delete, then you could repeat these commands substituting that name instead of windows.old to also delete it.

 RD /S /Q %SystemDrive%\windows.old

 3. When finished, you can close the elevated command prompt if you like.

 OPTION THREEDelete "Windows.old" Folder in a Command Prompt at Boot

 1. Boot to a command prompt at boot.

 2. To Verify the Windows 10 Drive Letter at Boot

 NoteThe Windows 10 drive letter may not always be C: at boot like it is while Windows is started, so be sure to verify it's drive letter before doing the command in step 3 below for this to work.

 A) In the command prompt, type diskpart, and press enter. (see screenshot below)